isovalent/game-of-life/README.md

 # Conway's Game Of Life in eBPF

 This is the code for the demo from John Fastabend and Liz Rice's KubeCon Paris talk about the evolution of the complexities that eBPF can handle.
+By implementing [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in eBPF, we show that it is now Turing Complete.

 * [Slides](https://speakerdeck.com/lizrice/ebpfs-abilities-and-limitations-the-truth)
 * [Video](https://www.youtube.com/watch?v=tClsqnZMN6I)